Google Shopping campaign priority is a pretty advanced concept.

 Example: if you’re using custom labels to split up your products into Bestsellers & Rest.
 Each of these campaigns will have its own products.
 So using different campaign priorities between them won’t make a difference.

 Campaign priority options

-Google Adwords gives you three options for the campaign priority:
+Google Ads gives you three options for the campaign priority:

 Google Shopping will always try to serve the campaign with the highest priority.

 - If you have a Low & Medium campaign, it will start with the Medium one.

 - If you have a Low, Medium & High campaign, it starts with the High one.

 There are two occasions when Google will switch to a lower priority campaign:

 - When a negative keyword is preventing that specific campaign from showing a product ad

 - When a campaign’s budget has run out